 Director: NIH Clinical Center

 Content: The online Introduction to the Principles and Practice of Clinical Research (IPPCR) is a course to train participants on how to effectively conduct clinical research.
-The course focuses on the spectrum of clinical research and the research process by highlighting epidemiologic methods, study design, protocol preparation, patient monitoring, quality assurance, and Food and Drug Administration (FDA) issues.
+The course, which is taught by the Clinical Center at the National Institutes of Health, focuses on the spectrum of clinical research and the research process by highlighting epidemiologic methods, study design, protocol preparation, patient monitoring, quality assurance, and Food and Drug Administration (FDA) issues.
+Participants who complete the course may take an optional exam at the end to receive a Certificate of Completion from the NIH.

 Class size: not limited

-Vanderbilt will be participating as both a live webcast AND archived material remote site.
-Therefore, as long as you have registered through the NIH Clinical Center Site, you will be able to use your email and password to access all archived lectures online within 24-48 hours of the webcast.
-If you wish to watch the broadcast live, you should join us in Light Hall each week.
+2. After the NIH Clinical Center opens registration for the 2017/18 course (which should be sometime in August), BRET will notify you to then register with the NIH.
+Vanderbilt will be participating as an archived material remote site.
+Therefore, as long as you have registered with the NIH, you will be able to use your email and password to access all archived lectures online within 24-48 hours of the webcast.

 For more information, click here.